 - You want to consolidate debt from multiple cards.

-Though balance transfers are usually conducted with credit card debt, you can often transfer many different types of debt, including student loans, mortgages, and auto loans.
+Though balance transfers are usually for credit card debt, you can often transfer many different types of debt, including student loans, mortgages, and auto loans.

 No-fee balance transfer card

 With a no-fee balance transfer card, you’re not charged fees when you move debt to it.
-Sometimes, this perk only lasts temporarily (say, 60 days).
+Sometimes, this perk is temporary — sometimes up to 60 days.
 Other card providers may offer no balance transfer fees indefinitely.

 Compare balance transfer credit cards